New south australia DPTI Supplement to Austroads Guide to Pavement Technology

-Warning: The Traffic Load Distributions (TLDs) as provided in Appendix B of the Code and in the current CIRCLY 7.0 software are incorrect.
+Warning: The Traffic Load Distributions (TLDs) as provided in Appendix B of the Code (versions prior to December 2018) and in the current CIRCLY 7.0 software are incorrect.

-Revisions of the Code and CIRCLY 7.0 will be issued released in the next few weeks.
+A new version of CIRCLY 7.0 that will automatically update the Vicroads TLDs will be issued released in the next few weeks.

 Vicroads has updated RC 500.22 to reflect changes in Austroads Guide to Pavement Technology – Part 2: Pavement Structural Design (AGPT02-17) (released in December 2017).

 If Weigh in Motion data is not available or specified, Traffic Load Distributions (TLDs) as provided in Appendix B of the Code for the appropriate road class shall be used.
 The 12 TLDs defined in Appendix B are pre-loaded into CIRCLY 7.0, as shown below: